AlbaXIII/sinking-ships/README.md

     - [random](https://docs.python.org/3/library/random.html)
         - Random.randrange function used to generate random coordinates for placement of enemy ships on computer board, and attack coordinates on the player's board.
     - [board](https://pypi.org/project/board/#description)
-        - Used to implement a general board structure in order to somplify the actual process of generating a game space.
+        - Used to implement a general board structure in order to simplify the actual process of generating a game space.
     - [colorama](https://pypi.org/project/colorama/)
         - Fore aspect of Colorama used to provide a pop of color to increase visual enjoyment for the user.
     - [PEP8 (aka pycodestyle)](https://peps.python.org/pep-0008/)